FEATURED ON

 When DIY Methods Won’t Clear the Blockage

 Sometimes a blockage sits beyond the reach of household tools.
-Tree roots can invade underground stormwater pipes through hairline cracks, forming a dense mat that snags debris.
+Tree roots — common in Sydney’s leafy suburbs — can invade underground stormwater pipes through hairline cracks, forming a dense mat that snags debris.
 Collapsed sections, offset joins, or sediment build-up in the pit all prevent flow but show no visible sign from above.

+In Sydney, most downpipes connect to your property’s stormwater system, which ties into the Sydney Water network via your council’s stormwater infrastructure.
+Under NSW regulations, any work on this connection point should be carried out by a licensed plumber.
 If you’ve tried flushing, snaking, and vacuuming without success, the problem likely requires diagnosis with a CCTV drain camera.
-Our team at Antons Plumbing & Gas uses waterproof cameras to inspect the full length of your downpipe and underground stormwater line, identifying the exact location and cause.
-We provide same-day service across Sydney—Inner West, Eastern Suburbs, North Shore, and beyond—with no call-out fee between 7 am and 3 pm on weekdays.
+Our team at Anton’s Plumbing & Gas (NSW Lic.
+210933C) uses waterproof cameras to inspect the full length of your downpipe and underground stormwater line, identifying the exact location and cause.
+We provide same-day service across Sydney — Inner West, Eastern Suburbs, North Shore, and beyond — with no call-out fee between 7am and 3pm on weekdays.

 Call 0493 824 176 to book a camera inspection and receive a clear diagnosis before any work begins.